 Groove and the GDPR

-On May 25, 2018, the European Union began enforcing the General Data Protection Regulation (GDPR), in an effort to strengthen the security and protection of the personal data of EU residents.
+On May 25, 2018, the European Union began enforcing the General Data Protection Regulation (GDPR) to strengthen the security and protection of the personal data of EU residents.

 Groove is committed to protecting the security and privacy of entrusted data as well as helping our customers comply with regulations such as the GDPR.
 Groove offers numerous product capabilities and design paradigms to help its customers comply with the GDPR.

 Our Commitments as a Data Processor